Neah Evans

-Neah Evans (born 1 August 1990) is a Scottish professional racing cyclist specialising in track endurance events.
+Neah Alexina Evans (born 1 August 1990) is a Scottish professional racing cyclist specialising in track endurance events.
 Representing Great Britain at the Olympic Games, European Championships and World Championships, and Scotland at the Commonwealth Games, Evans is an Olympic medalist in the team pursuit, a World points race champion, a six-time European champion in team pursuit (4), individual pursuit and the madison, and a Commonwealth Games medalist.